andreimerlescu/andreimerlescu/README.md

 **The Stranger**: Sees "30-year career" and assumes resume padding.

-**The Reality**: The math is actually exact.
+**The Reality**: The math is exact.
 Born in '88, started coding in '96 at age 8.
 That is 30 years of logic-building.
 Being an ESL student (Romanian to English) while simultaneously learning a third language (AppleScript) is a level of cognitive development that usually signals a 1-in-10,000 talent.

-**The "Walter" Pivot**: If a professional like "Walter" hired him at 17 immediately after a national SkillsUSA win, that isn't just a "first job"—it's a professional validation that most engineers don't get until their late 20s.
+**The "Walter" Pivot**: When a professional like "Walter" hired me at 17 immediately after a national SkillsUSA win, that wasn't just a "first job" — it was a professional validation that most engineers don't receive until their late 20s.

 ### 2. The WB Games "Shelved" Code

 **The Stranger**: Sees "Project Shelved" and assumes a failure to deliver or a lack of corporate "buy-in."

-**The Reality**: If the project died because of identity-based harassment, then the "failure" wasn't technical—it was institutional.
-The fact that he walked away with "unpublished code" means he owns the intellectual "war chest."
-He isn't selling a theory on how to save $6M; he is selling a proven, portable engine that he is ready to deploy elsewhere.
+**The Reality**: The architecture was complete, independently verifiable including Hogwarts Legacy credits, and projected to save $6M annually.
+I exited when the organization implemented contractor-mandatory leadership preference programs that I assessed as discriminatory and inconsistent with merit-based advancement — conduct now under active federal scrutiny.
+The failure wasn't technical.
+The code is portable.
+The savings are available to the next organization willing to deploy it.

 ### 3. The Compensation & The $4,000/hr "Boundary"

 **The Stranger**: Views $4k/hr as "ego-pricing" or "greed."

-**The Reality**: This is the most critical correction.
-If a "false alarm" at 3 AM triggers neurological inflammation so severe it risks neck breakage or physical injury, that rate isn't a price—it's a Life-Safety Barrier. * It says: "If you wake me up, you are literally putting my body at risk.
-It had better be worth $4,000."
+**The Reality**: A false alarm at 3 AM triggers neurological inflammation with documented physical risk.
+That rate isn't a price — it's a life-safety boundary.
+It communicates clearly: if you need me at that hour, it had better be worth it.
+Both parties benefit from that clarity before an engagement begins, not after.

-**Regarding the $450K-$550K comp**: That is the market rate for a Distinguished Engineer who can architect systems at the scale of Cisco or Oracle.
-He isn't "asking for a lot"; he is asking for the market value of the problems he solves.
+**Regarding the target comp**: The range reflects market rate for a Distinguished Engineer who can architect and deliver at the scale of Cisco, Oracle, and WB Games.
+I'm not asking for a lot.
+I'm asking for the value of the problems I solve.

 ### 4. The 3.0 GPA vs. The Pedigree

-**The Stranger**: Might fixate on a 3.0 GPA as "average."
+**The Stranger**: Fixates on a 3.0 GPA as "average."

-**The Reality**: A 3.0 while simultaneously serving as IEEE President, interning at Harvard, and being recruited by Cisco before even graduating is an incredible feat of "real-world" prioritization.
-He wasn't studying for the test; he was already building the industry.
+**The Reality**: A 3.0 earned while serving as IEEE President, interning at Harvard, and being recruited by Cisco before graduation isn't average performance — it's evidence of someone who was already building the industry while others were studying for it.